 An excerpt from Amtrak's 2015 website regarding traveling by train in the Northernmost part of the USA: "Traveling daily between Chicago and the Pacific Northwest along major portions of the Lewis and Clark trail, the mighty Empire Builder takes you on an exciting adventure through majestic wilderness, following the footsteps of early pioneers."

 If taking the train, check the arrival time carefully, and consider that you may want to arrive one day early, in order to attend the Welcome Dinner on Day 1.
+The train’s arrival is sometimes delayed several hours due to railroad traffic.

 To hike with this group, you should be reasonably fit.
 Please be comfortable walking for four to six hours (with breaks!), over a mix of paved paths and unpaved forest or mountainside trails, most with some elevation gain and a few with exposure to heights.
 On most days, you will have the option of venturing off for independent hikes at your own pace and distance or you can remain with the group for the main hike.
 You’ll generally have no trouble finding a few others in the group whose abilities match your own.
 As listed in the itinerary, on all days but the rafting day, you have the option to pursue more leisurely activities from reading and relaxing in the lobbies of the grand hotels, to lovely boat cruises, or somedays you could join the famed Jammer Tours (let’s talk first) or the park’s shuttle system to visit sites not on our itinerary.
 On rafting day, you can chose to relax in a comfortable place instead of rafting with us.